An official website of the European Union. See all European Institutions

-The total amount of ongoing EU assistance to Egypt channelled through the bilateral envelope amounts to €1.3 billion.
+The total amount of ongoing EU aid commitments to Egypt channelled through the bilateral envelope amounts to €1.3 billion.
 All EU assistance to Egypt is provided in the form of grants.

-Under the general bilateral framework of the Association Agreement and the Action Plan with the Arab Republic of Egypt, the EU works together with the government, public institutions and civil society to support democratisation and socioeconomic development by funding programmes and projects in many areas such as: Health, Education, Economic Development, Trade, Water, Transport, Science, Research and Innovation, Information Society; Social, Rural and Regional Development; Human Rights, Justice and Good Governance; Energy, Environment and Culture.
+Under the general bilateral framework of the EU-Egypt Association Agreement and the new EU-Egypt Partnership Priorities approved (2017), the EU works together with the government, public institutions and civil society to support democratisation and socioeconomic development by funding programmes and projects in many areas such as: Health, Education, Economic Development, Trade, Energy, Water, Transport, Science, Research and Innovation, Information Society; Social, Rural and Regional Development; Human Rights, Justice and Good Governance; Energy, Environment and Culture.

 In addition to bilateral EU funding, Egypt also benefits from EU multi-country co-operation instruments and programmes like the EU Neighbourhood Investment Facility (NIF), Cross Border Co-operation Instrument (CBC), Erasmus+, and a wide range of regional programmes.

 Targeted technical assistance and peer-to-peer public sector cooperation is provided in many policy areas through a mix of specialised EU instruments, including Twinning operations, the Support for the Improvement in Governance and Management (SIGMA), and the Technical Assistance and Information Exchange (TAIEX).

 In addition to providing regional and country-based approaches to development, the EU operates programmes with a specific thematic focus on: Democracy and Human Rights, Environment and Sustainable Management of Natural Resources, Non-State Actors and Local Authorities in Development, Investing in People and Migration and Asylum.